On entropy, regularity and rigidity for convex representations of hyperbolic manifolds: Reparametrizations and Thermodynamic Formalism

-If $m$ is a $\phi$-invariant probability measure on $X$ then the probability measure $m^\#$ defined by is $\psi$-invariant.
+Let $\psi$ be the reparametrization of $\phi$ by $f:X\to\R^*_+.$ If $\tau$ is a periodic orbit of $\phi$ of period $p(\tau),$ then the period of $\tau$ for $\psi$ is where $x\in\tau.$ If $m$ is a $\phi$-invariant probability measure on $X,$ the probability measure $m^\#$ defined by is $\psi$-invariant.
 This relation between invariant probability measures induces a bijection and Abramov \cite{abramov} relates the corresponding metric entropies:

 Denote by $\cal M^{\phi}$ the set of $\phi$-invariant probability measures.
 The \emph{pressure} of a continuous function $f:X\to\R$ is defined by A probability $m$ such that the supremum is attained is called an \emph{equilibrium state} of $f.$ An equilibrium state for $f\equiv0$ is called a \emph{probability of maximal entropy}, its entropy is called the \emph{topological entropy} of $\phi$ and denoted $h_{\textrm{top}}(\phi).$